y4pff/historical_world_cup_analysis/README.md

 - **Question 7: Which team recorded the most wins?**
   Brazil recorded the most scoreline wins with 70, followed by Italy with 45.
 Penalty-shootout outcomes are stored separately and require additional analysis.

+: **Team performance insights**

+- Brazil demonstrated the greatest long-term World Cup presence, leading the dataset in matches played (104), scoreline wins (70), goals scored (221) and goal difference (+119).
+- Germany recorded the highest scoreline win percentage among teams with at least 10 appearances, at 68.18%, slightly above Brazil’s 67.31%.
+- Historical labels affect the rankings: `Germany FR` and `Germany` are treated separately, so these figures should not be interpreted as Germany’s combined World Cup history.
+- Italy ranked second for matches and scoreline wins, reflecting sustained participation and success across the period.

 ## Author